mwojnars/hypertag/docs/index.md

 `sorted` etc. are accessible without an explicit import.
 --->

-If a filter function only takes one argument (the feed), this function can be used with or without parentheses in a pipeline, and these two forms are equivalent:
+If a filter function only takes one argument (the feed), it can be used with or without parentheses in a pipeline.
+These two forms are equivalent:

     EXPR : FUN
     EXPR : FUN()

+### Django filters

 Hypertag seamlessly integrates all of Django's [template filters](https://docs.djangoproject.com/en/3.1/ref/templates/builtins/#built-in-filter-reference).
 They can be imported from `hypertag.django.filters` and either called as regular functions